loonghao/photoshop-python-api/README.md

 photoshop_python_api
 ====================
-Supported Photoshop version:
+Has been tested and used Photoshop version:

-    - cs6
+    - cc2019
     - cc2018
     - cc2017
+    - cs6

 install
 -------